lp1dev/lp1.eu/content/index/content.md

 ## Hiya!
-I'm Jeremie
+I'm Jeremie *(lp1)*
-# Ethical hacker / developer passionate about music, cinema, photography and among other topics InfoSec.
-# I'm fluent in Python, JavaScript, TypeScript and like to work on Kotlin, C# and Java projects too!
+# Friendly neighbourhood hacker, passionate about music, photography and tech-related stuff.<br/> I'm fluent in Python, JavaScript, TypeScript.

-I am currently working as a freelance **ethical hacker** and **web and mobile developer/instructor**, mostly with French clients, but feel free to contact me if you're living abroad!
+I am currently working as a freelance **security consultant** and **instructor**.
 &nbsp;
+I founded **<a href="https://fenrir.pro">fenrir.pro</a>** in late 2018, whose purpose is to deliver infosec services to startups and small companies for a affordable price.
+&nbsp;
-I love to travel and take pictures of everything I come across, I'm currently living in Paris, but it's prone to change.
+I love to travel and take pictures of everything I come across, I'm currently living in Paris but I always spend at least part of the year around the world.